Our Core Values

 -

 Our definition: Camp should be accessible to people.
-Usually it means physical accessibility, but it can also mean financial accessibility and social accessibility as well.
+This can mean physical accessibility (as in making camp more navigable for people with physical disabilities), but it can also mean financial accessibility, social accessibility, and other forms of needs-based accessibility as well.

 Our definition: While often a buzzword, to us it is anti-capitalist to believe in the worth of all people regardless of their level of production.
-And believe in finding ways to support someone’s ability to come to camp in ways that scale our camp fees to what someone can give.
+And believe in finding ways to support someone’s ability to come to camp in ways that scale our camp fees to what someone can give - not what we can get out of them.

 What it looks like: All of our programs have a sliding fee scale, we have a robust scholarship program, and we discourage negative self-talk with our campers and staff about their productivity.